owenjpark/C-Triple-Plus/README.md

 4. Format - uses lexer and prints out input in the code-like format
 5. Scrypt - uses lexer, expects/goes through expressions and statements, makes AST, and prints out print statements

-# CheckPoint 4 File Updates
-The Lexer, Calc, Format, Scrypt helper files have all been updated to support function definitions and arrays
-## For the Lexer:
-   - ';', "def", "null", brackets, and functions calls (the names) did not cause lexer errors and got assigned the correct type
-## For Calc:
-   - updated to allow function calls to be evaluated in evalute()
-   - hard coded pop, push, and len array functions
-   - updated build and evaluate to include arrays
-## For Format:
-   - updated printing and parse errors to allow for function defintions and calls
-## For Scrypt:
-   - changed runprogram from void to Value to be able to assign a variable to function call
-   - added return values
-   - updated buildProgram and runProgram for function defintions ->storing definitions in variable vector accessible for the rest of the program
 # Lexer
 Split into 3 files:
 1. lex.h - header file of all fucntion and class declarations